swallowcamel/nancywiki/Accessing-the-client-certificate-when-using-SSL.md

 To authenticate the client the client can send a certificate.
-To do this in Nancy you need one of three hosting solutions: `Aspnet`, `WCF` or `OWIN`.
+To do this in Nancy you need one of three hosting solutions: `Aspnet`, `WCF`, `OWIN` or `Hosting.Self`.
 Here is shown howto configure all three to work with SSL and client certificates.

 ## Configuration of `Aspnet`.